116cs0223/HouseSale_Assignment_Advance_Regression/README.md

 ## Technologies Used

 - seaborn 0.11.2
-- statsmodels 0.12.2
-- scipy 1.7.1
-- pandas 1.3.4
+- pandas 1.0.3
-- numpy 1.20.3
+- numpy 1.15.4
-- matplotlib 3.4.3
+- scikit-learn 0.20.1

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This project was inspired by the Linear Regression Course conducted by IIITB and UpGrad.
+- This project was inspired by the Advance Regression Course conducted by IIITB and UpGrad.